Sexual Harassment Results in $85,000 Award

 Due to the harassment that Ms. McWilliam endured, she was awarded $85,000 in damages and several public interest remedies were granted to improve the conditions of the workplace.

 1. Adjudicators are recognizing higher value awards for sexual harassment and poisoned work environments.
 Where the average damages awards used to be $10,000-15,000, the HRTO will now make awards that reflect the seriousness and impact of persistent sexual harassment on employees.

 2. As always, documentation is an important part of bringing a human rights claim – the more clear documentation the better.
 However, adjudicators are adapting to avoid stereotypical thinking and assumptions when dealing with sexual assault or sexual misconduct cases.
 This includes avoiding stereotypical thinking and assumptions about how a typical victim of trauma like a sexual assault will behave

 3. An experienced employment lawyer can help you in assessing and beginning a human rights claim.
 Seeking legal advice is a sound investment in helping to guide you through the process.

-If you have any questions about human rights, workplace sexual harassment claims, or employment rights general, you can contact Nicole Simes and MacLeod Law Firm at 647-204-8107 or at [email protected].
+If you have any questions about human rights, workplace sexual harassment claims, or employment rights general, you can contact Barrie and Toronto Employment Lawyer Nicole Simes and MacLeod Law Firm at 647-204-8107 or at email@example.com.